£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 • Meningococcal sepsis most severe form leading to rash, persistent shock, clotting issues and multiorgan failure.

-• Treated mortality rate ~ 10% in industrialised world.
+• Treated mortality rate ~ 10% in the industrialised world.

 Asymptomatic carriage is possible.
 Symptoms commonly include one or more of the following:

 • Intense headache.